 Foreign Text Logo Design Explained

-Logos With Foreign Language Characters
+Foreign Logos With Foreign Text Language Characters

 Many languages use characters that English doesn’t need.
 You’re already familiar with the characters used in English, French, German, and several other languages in the Indo-European family.
 That’s because the written forms of these Indo-European, Germanic languages all use the Latin script, which is also known as the English alphabet.
 When you venture into written languages developed in other parts of the world, though, you often discover that people use different characters.
 That can make it trickier.

 Foreign text logo design will often need characters outside of the Latin script.
 That includes: